RIGHTBOOTH

 • The user will be presented with the Start screen

-• The user will then be asked to take a photo (or photos).
+• The user will then be asked to take 2 photos

 • The user will then be asked to record a video